-Top 10 Effective SEO Trends To Be Well Followed In 2021: Google has a reputation to uphold.
+Top 10 Effective SEO Trends To Be Well Followed: Google has a reputation to uphold.
 That of responding exactly to our needs whatever our query.
 In order to make appropriate recommendations to us, the websites that appear on the results pages (SERP) are handpicked.

 If you want your pages to be at the top of the list, you will need to prove that you have interesting content to share with the world.